grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Absolutely they do: up and down hills.
 Though I guess they only yaw in a skid."

-"I do enjoy a fishtail skid."
-Said Bastian.
+"I do enjoy a fishtail skid," said Bastian.

 "Well, I think that's what I'm really getting the fuck to," said Percy, "it's that with both machines I find a kind of pure fuckin' pleasure from the mechanical handling of them while I move the machine through their element."

 "You mean like a mouse on a wheel?"
-Asked Bastian, sucking at a freshly-lit cigarette while he watched Owen cruise slowly back up the length of the cargo hold.
+Asked Bastian, sucking at a freshly-lit cigarette while he watched Gregory cruise slowly back up the length of the cargo hold.

 Percy smiled, "well, why not?
 Who ever said the mouse isn't totally fucking enjoying their time on their fucking wheels?
 Maybe if you put a wheel out in the woods, mice would come from miles around just to run on it."